 Bottom Line

 California fair housing laws provides renters equal chances of finding appropriate housing.
 It’s your responsibility as a landlord to abide by local and federal law at all points during a tenancy.
-This includes not discriminating against protected classes during the application process and treating all tenants fairly once they’re renting from you.
+This includes not discriminating against protected classes such as familial status, disabilities, race, sex, and more, during the application process and treating all tenants fairly once they’re renting from you.

 In addition to California fair housing law, you should be aware of local landlord-tenant laws, security deposit policies, and the legal eviction process.
 This will keep you and your investment safe from legal liabilities.